What's Required to Open a Hard Drive Safely

 - ✓Consistent laminar airflow that flushes contaminants

-- ✓An environment validated with professional instrumentation (below detection at 0.02 µm)
+- ✓An environment validated with professional instrumentation (localized ISO 14644-1 Class 4 equivalent conditions, monitored with 0.02 µm sensitivity)

 - ✓Engineers who know what they're doing